nboldhq/docs/src/collaboration-templates/microsoft-teams-lists.md

 ***
 ***

-### How to clone Microsoft Lists as part of Collaboration templates
+## How to clone Microsoft Lists as part of collaboration templates?

-Finally, we're happy to announce that now you can clone your MS Lists across the Collaboration Templates 🎉
+Finally, we're happy to announce that now you can clone your 📑 Microsoft Lists across collaboration templates 🎉

-To include your List, just add a new tab to your Original team (template team).
+To include your List, just add a new tab to your original team.

 ![](/media/screenshot-2022-07-13-at-18-57-13.png)

 ***

-## Supported Microsoft Lists features
+## Key features

 These elements will be created as part of the provisioning process: